• Skip to content

 Grandchildren’s behaviour

 Grandchildren’s behaviour might sometimes be a challenge, and ideas about children’s behaviour might have changed since your children were young.
-You can find many practical and positive tips in our article on encouraging good behaviour.
+You can get up-to-date information and ideas in our overview of positive behaviour for children and teenagers.

 If your grandchild behaves in challenging ways, it’s best to talk about it with your grandchild’s parents.
 For example, you could ask your grandchild’s parents about how they handle the behaviour.
 Conversations about children’s behaviour can be tricky, so staying calm and letting parents know that you weren’t sure what to do is a good idea.